NETponents/octoduino/README.md

 Make sure that both PlatformIO and Python are in your system %PATH%.
 We have included a Visual Studio project file.
 Simply open the file and build the project.

 ### Mac OS X + Linux
 You will need to deploy manually using PlatformIO.
-Navigate to the Octoduino download directory and run `platformio run --target upload --environment %BOARD% --BUILD_FLAGS="-DBUILDPIPE_BNUM=$TRAVIS_BUILD_NUMBER"` replacing **%BOARD%** with the type of Arduino you are deploying to.
+Navigate to the Octoduino download directory and run `platformio run --target upload --environment %BOARD% --BUILD_FLAGS="-DBUILDPIPE_BNUM='local'"` replacing **%BOARD%** with the type of Arduino you are deploying to.

 If you need help, see the documentation or talk to us on our Gitter channel.